KamilLelonek/yaml-elixir/README.md

 ### Elixir Sigil

-The `YamlElixir.Sigil` module provides the `~y` sigil that can be useful for example for keeping short configurations or other inlined yaml.
+The `YamlElixir.Sigil` module provides the `~y` sigil that can be useful for example for keeping short configurations or other inlined YAML.

 ```elixir
 import YamlElixir.Sigil